twbs/bootstrap/site/content/docs/5.0/components/popovers.md

 ### Four directions

 Four options are available: top, right, bottom, and left aligned.
+Directions are mirrored when using Bootstrap in RTL.

 <div class="bd-example popover-demo">
   <div class="bd-example-popovers">